SuperSchek/locomotivecms-site-backupper/README.md

 # LocomotiveCMS Backup Script
 This script will backup all of your sites off of engine and optionally sends a status update via pushbullet everytime it's run.
-Ideally you'd want to set up a cronjon for this.
+Ideally you'd want to set up a cronjob for this.

 ### Installation
 Clone this repo and set the required environment variables in a .env file.
 Then set up a job in your crontab.